Umuzi-org/tech-department/content/topics/git/version-control-and-scrum/_index.md

 ### Code Review

-Tickets in code review are having their associated code (or design) reviewed.
-A team member will look at the pull request on Github and see that the code is well formed, doesn't have obvious bugs, and accomplishes what it set out to do.
-If necessary, changes are suggested, and the ticket is sent back to development.
+Tickets in 'First review needed' are having their associated code (or design) reviewed.
+A team member will look at the pull request on Github and see that the code is well formed, doesn't have obvious bugs and accomplishes what it set out to do, it is either moved to 'Final Review needed' or merged straight away.
+If necessary, changes are suggested, and the ticket is moved 'Review: changes requested'.

 #### Git Action